 Ceci is a retired public broadcasting executive having served in management and on-air positions at WTTW in Chicago and WQED in Pittsburgh.
 As producer and host of the Sunday Arts Magazine in Pittsburgh, she had the pleasure of interviewing many celebrities in the arts including everyone from Tiny Tim to Pavorotti.
 She continued to do on-air fundraising after retirement and raised thousands of dollars for WQED-FM, which she and her late husband, Jack Sommers, founded in 1973.
 When she asked friends why they gave when she was on the air, some explained: You remind me of my mother telling me to eat my peas.
 She has brought those fundraising skills to many nonprofit organizations in Pittsburgh over the years including the Coalition, Highmark, the Middle East Institute, the Pittsburgh Opera, and many more.
 She has four grown children and four grandchildren.

 Maria Cohen became the Executive Director of the Squirrel Hill Urban Coalition in August of 2019 and supports the many programs and initiatives that have a positive impact on the Squirrel Hill neighborhood.
 In addition to being a long-time volunteer for a number of local nonprofits, Maria holds an MBA in International Marketing and Finance from DePaul University and earned her LEED Green Associate credential.
 Her background includes marketing, high-level recruiting, office operations, and budget management.
-Maria has been a Squirrel Hill resident for over 15 years with her husband Josh, a local Chiropractor, her two teenage sons, Cole and Julien, and their family’s dog Julio.
+Maria has been a Squirrel Hill resident for over 15 years with her husband Josh, a local Chiropractor, her two teenage sons, Cole and Julien, and their family’s dogs Julio and Bruno.